salujajaskeerat/ELP305-TribeD-documentation/index.md

 7. Coldwater tank with required insulated hot water pipelines and accessories.
 8. Pipelines
 9. It should withstand hot water up to 80 °C.
-10. The cold water tank used for storing daily water usage can be connected to solar heater tubes for regular heating and reduce the no. of storage tank
+10. The cold water tank used for storing daily water usage can be connected to solar heater tubes for regular heating and reduce the number of storage tank
 11. Some valves to control the flow

 The following are the specifications of the Solar Heater used:
 <https://www.indiamart.com/proddetail/200-lpd-solar-water-heater-10495712030.html>

 1. Dimensions are : 1.316m x 2.105m
-2. 200 LPD Non-pressurized ETC(Evacuated Tube Collector based on thermosyphon principle) because ETC has a very low heat loss coefficient.
+2. 200 LPD Non-pressurized ETC(Evacuated Tube Collector based on thermosyphon principle) because ETC has a very low heat loss coefficient
-3. Average Hot water output is above 40 to 50 °C above ambient temperature.
+3. Average Hot water output is above 40 to 50 °C above ambient temperature
-4. Tank insulation with Polyurethane foam keeps the water hot for 16 to 18 hrs with a slight temperature loss of 3 °C.
+4. Tank insulation with Polyurethane foam keeps the water hot for 16 to 18 hrs with a slight temperature loss of 3 °C
-5. Socket provided for the Electrical Back up heating coil in the tank for low sunlight conditions.
+5. Socket provided for the Electrical Back up heating coil in the tank for low sunlight conditions
-6. Plumbing Pipes and accessories are required for inlet and outlet connections with domestic water tank and supply.
+6. Plumbing Pipes and accessories are required for inlet and outlet connections with domestic water tank and supply

 !["Isometric View of Solar Water Heater"](./Images/solar%20water%20heater%20(isometric).jpg "Isometric View of Solar Water Heater")